kyue1005/deepstruggleinspection/README.md

 ### Initialize

+This script is to build base application image and apply tf resources

 ```shell
 ./init.sh
 ```

-This script is to build base application image and apply tf resources

 ### Deploy

+This script is to build versioned application ami using the base image and update the ami in launch configuration using terraform

+Autoscaling group would gracefully roll out ec2 instance with newly packed ami after launch configuration updated

 ```shell
 ./deploy.sh
 ```

-This script is to build versioned application image using the base image and update ami in launch configuration using terraform to trigger rolling update on autoscaling group

-After the script complete, the asg would rolling update the instance with new versioned ami

 Note: scripts is tested in MacOS shell only